SunHaozhe/OmniPrint/README.md

                         --random_perspective_transform.
 If this option is
                         present but not followed by a command-line argument, the standard deviation 0.05 will be used by default.
+  -gpr GAUSSIAN_PRIOR_RESIZING, --gaussian_prior_resizing GAUSSIAN_PRIOR_RESIZING
+                        If not None, apply Gaussian filter to smooth image prior to resizing, the argument of this parameter needs to be a float, which will be used as the standard deviation of Gaussian filter.
+Default is None, which means Gaussian filter is not used before resizing.
+  -morphero MORPH_EROSION, --morph_erosion MORPH_EROSION
+                        Morphological image processing - erosion.
+The argument must be a tuple separated by comma without space, the first element is the kernel size, the second element is the number of iterations.
+For example, 3,2 means kernel_size=3x3, iterations=2.
+3,2,ellipse (3,2,cross)
+                        means using elliptical (cross-shaped) kernel
+                        respectively.
+If the third argument is not given, the default kernel shape will be rectangle.
+  -rmorphero, --random_morph_erosion
+                        Uniformly sample the value of morphological erosion, the parameter --morph_erosion needs to be set.
+The range is [1, kernel_size] ([1, iterations])
+                        kernel_shape is randomly chosen among [rectangle,
+                        ellipse, cross].
+  -morphdil MORPH_DILATION, --morph_dilation MORPH_DILATION
+                        Morphological image processing - dilation.
+The
+                        argument must be a tuple separated by comma without space, the first element is the kernel size, the second element is the number of iterations.
+For example, 3,2 means kernel_size=3x3, iterations=2.
+                        3,2,ellipse (3,2,cross) means using elliptical (cross-
+                        shaped) kernel respectively.
+If the third argument is not given, the default kernel shape will be rectangle.
+  -rmorphdil, --random_morph_dilation
+                        Uniformly sample the value of morphological dilation, the parameter --morph_dilation needs to be set.
+The range is [1, kernel_size] ([1, iterations])
+                        kernel_shape is randomly chosen among [rectangle,
+                        ellipse, cross].
+  -morphope MORHP_OPENING, --morhp_opening MORHP_OPENING
+                        Morphological image processing - opening.
+The argument must be a tuple separated by comma without space, the first element is the kernel size, the second element is the kernel shape.
+For example, 3 means kernel_size=3x3.
+3,ellipse (3,cross) means using
+                        elliptical (cross-shaped) kernel respectively.
+If the
+                        second argument is not given, the default kernel shape will be rectangle.
+  -rmorphope, --random_morph_opening
+                        Uniformly sample the value of morphological opening, the parameter --morph_opening needs to be set.
+The range is [1, kernel_size] kernel_shape is randomly chosen among [rectangle, ellipse, cross].
+  -morphclo MORHP_CLOSING, --morhp_closing MORHP_CLOSING
+                        Morphological image processing - closing.
+The argument must be a tuple separated by comma without space, the first element is the kernel size, the second element is the kernel shape.
+For example, 3 means kernel_size=3x3.
+3,ellipse (3,cross) means using
+                        elliptical (cross-shaped) kernel respectively.
+If the
+                        second argument is not given, the default kernel shape will be rectangle.
+  -rmorphclo, --random_morph_closing
+                        Uniformly sample the value of morphological closing, the parameter --morph_closing needs to be set.
+The range is [1, kernel_size] kernel_shape is randomly chosen among [rectangle, ellipse, cross].
+  -morphgra MORHP_GRADIENT, --morhp_gradient MORHP_GRADIENT
+                        Morphological image processing - gradient.
+The
+                        argument must be a tuple separated by comma without space, the first element is the kernel size, the second element is the kernel shape.
+For example, 3 means kernel_size=3x3.
+3,ellipse (3,cross) means using
+                        elliptical (cross-shaped) kernel respectively.
+If the
+                        second argument is not given, the default kernel shape will be rectangle.
+  -rmorphgra, --random_morph_gradient
+                        Uniformly sample the value of morphological gradient, the parameter --morph_gradient needs to be set.
+The range is [1, kernel_size] kernel_shape is randomly chosen among [rectangle, ellipse, cross].
+  -morphtoph MORHP_TOPHAT, --morhp_tophat MORHP_TOPHAT
+                        Morphological image processing - Top Hat.
+The argument must be a tuple separated by comma without space, the first element is the kernel size, the second element is the kernel shape.
+For example, 3 means kernel_size=3x3.
+3,ellipse (3,cross) means using
+                        elliptical (cross-shaped) kernel respectively.
+If the
+                        second argument is not given, the default kernel shape will be rectangle.
+  -rmorphtoph, --random_morph_tophat
+                        Uniformly sample the value of morphological tophat, the parameter --morph_tophat needs to be set.
+The range is [1, kernel_size] kernel_shape is randomly chosen among [rectangle, ellipse, cross].
+  -morphblah MORHP_BLACKHAT, --morhp_blackhat MORHP_BLACKHAT
+                        Morphological image processing - Black Hat.
+The argument must be a tuple separated by comma without space, the first element is the kernel size, the second element is the kernel shape.
+For example, 3 means kernel_size=3x3.
+3,ellipse (3,cross) means using
+                        elliptical (cross-shaped) kernel respectively.
+If the
+                        second argument is not given, the default kernel shape will be rectangle.
+  -rmorphblah, --random_morph_blackhat
+                        Uniformly sample the value of morphological blackhat, the parameter --morph_blackhat needs to be set.
+The range is [1, kernel_size] kernel_shape is randomly chosen among [rectangle, ellipse, cross].

 ```